2022 Utah State Shipping and DOT Regulations, Laws, Limitations, Permits, and Pilot Car Requirements

 Weekend travel is permitted is some areas but not many.
 The Utah DOT has a maze of Yes and No’s as well as sometimes.
 No travel on the following holidays: New Years day, Memorial day, Independence day, Labor day, Thanksgiving day and Christmas day – and Pioneer day (July 24th).
 If the holiday is on a Friday all travel stops by 2 pm on Thursday and does not resume until Tuesday morning.
 Utah DOT will shut down oversize travel ANYTIME there is an abundance of traffic on the roads as noted during the first week of hunting season.
 The Saturday closest to October 20th will be shut down and operations will not resume again until Monday morning.
 Excessive weather will shut it down as well.

-Pilot Car and Escort vehicle information:
+Pilot car and escort vehicle information:

-Length: If shipment is over 110′ long you will require 1 front and one rear pilot car (escort).
+Length: If a shipment is over 110′ long you will require 1 front and one rear pilot car (escort).

-Width: If shipment is over 14′ in width you will be required to have 1 front and 1 rear pilot car (escort).
+Width: If a shipment is over 14′ in width you will be required to have 1 front and 1 rear pilot car (escort).

-Weight: Check with the Utah port of to see if your weight class will require a pilot car/escort.
+Weight: Check with the Utah port to see if your weight class will require a pilot car/escort.

 Overhang: No specified limits.
 This is something they like to see for themselves at the ports.
-If your load is secure and safe looking but not too long overall and have flags/amber lights then you will possibly not be required to have a pilot car.
+If your load is secure and safe looking but not too long overall and has flags/amber lights then you will possibly not be required to have a pilot car.